.257 Roberts: Performance

-With light bullets, the .257 produces little recoil and has a flat trajectory suitable for varmint hunting.
+With light bullets, the .257 produces little recoil, and has a flat trajectory suitable for varmint hunting.
 With heavier bullets it produces more recoil, but is capable of taking all but the largest North American game animals.
 The original factory load for this is very similar to the .250-3000 Savage.

 Improved cartridges

 Remington introduced the commercial version of this popular wildcat as a low-pressure round.
 At the time there were many older actions available of questionable strength.
 With a modern action and handloading, this cartridge is capable of markedly improved performance.

 One of the common improvements is called the ".257 Roberts +P" which has a SAAMI maximum pressure limit of 58000 psi compared to the 54000 psi listed for the standard .257 Roberts.
+It is also the only rifle cartridge with an official "+P" designation.

 P.O.
 Ackley said that the .257 Roberts Ackley Improved was probably the most useful all-around cartridge.
 Making an Ackley Improved cartridge usually meant modifying the chamber to have a steeper shoulder and blown-out sides to provide greater powder capacity while still allowing factory ammunition to be fired safely.